segmentio/segment-docs/src/privacy/consent-management/consent-in-retl.md

   - **Category name**: Enter a name that describes your use case for the data sent to this destination.
 This field only accepts category names that are 20 characters or less.
   - **Category ID**: In OneTrust, this is a string of up to five alphanumeric characters, but other CMPs may have a different format.
 This field is case sensitive.
   - **Mapped destinations**: Select one or more of your Reverse ETL destinations to map to this category.
 Category mappings apply to all instances of a destination.
-5. Once you've finished setting up your category or categories, click **Save**.
+5. After you've finished setting up your category or categories, click **Save**.

 > warning "Segment recommends mapping all Reverse ETL destinations to a category"
 > Segment assumes all destinations without a mapping do not require user consent and will receive all events containing a consent object.
 If a destination is mapped to multiple categories, a user must consent to all categories for data to flow to the destination.